Alex Bregman Preview, Player Props: Astros vs. Diamondbacks

-Alex Bregman -- .083 average over his past 10 games -- will be in action for the Houston Astros against the Arizona Diamondbacks, with Zac Gallen on the mound, on September 29 at 9:40 PM ET.
+On Saturday, Alex Bregman (hitting .132 in his past 10 games) and the Houston Astros face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 8:10 PM ET.

 Sportsbook Promo Codes